 The Provincial Violence Prevention Curriculum is currently recognized as the best-practice in violence prevention training for health care workers.
 Because continuing care is recognized as a high-risk sector for violence against staff, it is important to ensure that all staff be given access to violence prevention training.

-This session is a four-day training center with the intention of giving you the tools to become a confident PVPC Peer Coach.
+This session is a four-day training with the intention of giving you the tools to become a confident PVPC Peer Coach.
 Following these sessions, participants will be expected to teach their own workshops at their own sites.
 We ask that each site send two participants to a session.
 This allows for co-facilitator support when teaching sessions.

 If you have a passion for people, learning, and teaching, we want to hear from you!

 Provincial Violence Prevention Curriculum Peer Coach Initiative Workshops

 - May 1-4: Burnaby (applications close March 30)

 - June 11-15: Victoria (applications close May 10)

 - Send a letter of support from your employer (see template) to Marjahn O’Connor at firstname.lastname@example.org

 The cost for the 4-day training program is $400 per person.

 To maintain certification, facilitators must be able to demonstrate their commitment to the program by taking part in at least 40 hours of continuing education over a two-year period,following completion of the train-the-trainer program.